For more information

 Emulsification is the real key to the proper digestion of fats.
 The large fat molecule presents comparatively small surfaces for the lipase to work on, so the process of emulsification by the action of bile produced by the liver is necessary.
 Bile breaks down the large fat molecule to tiny droplets which provide lipase with an enormously increased surface to work on.
 This action takes place in the small intestine and the lipase involved here is a part of the pancreatic secretion.

-The Role of Bile
+Why removing your gall bladder affects fat digestion: The Role of Bile

 When a diet is vegetarian, low in protein or high in refined carbohydrates, little bile can be produced by the gall bladder.
 If the amount of bile is insufficient or the gall bladder is not made to empty itself, or the liver is not stimulated to produce bile, fats remain in such large particles that enzymes cannot combine readily with them; hence fat digestion is incomplete and fat absorption markedly reduced.
+This is also why people who have had their gall bladders removed often have difficulty digeting fats.

 How Lipase Deficiency Can Affect Our Health: